 To be eligible you must:

-- be an Australian Citizen, Permanent Resident, Permanent Humanitarian Visa Holder or New Zealand Citizen
+- be an Australian citizen, permanent resident, or Permanent Humanitarian Visa holder

 - be a domestic undergraduate student (this includes school leavers and non-school leavers, commencing and continuing students)